WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{limate} change, rapid urbanization, and increasing environmental pressures are reshaping the dynamics of our planet with unprecedented speed~\cite{folke2021our}.
 Cities are expanding both in size and density, which makes issues like the Urban Heat Island (UHI) effect even worse~\cite{singh2017impact}.
 At the same time, unpredictable weather patterns and changing ecosystems demand consistent attention and monitoring~\cite{sparrow2020effective}.
 These phenomena are spatially and temporally complex, and tackling them requires reliable, fine-grained geospatial information with dense temporal frequency~\cite{chu2024fine}.
-Detecting, monitoring, and predicting these challenges is essential to support sustainable urban planning~\cite{li2023machine}, public health interventions~\cite{estrela2023remote}, disaster response~\cite{kerle2024disasters}, and climate adaptation~\cite{sirmacek2022remote}.
+Such information is essential for sustainable urban planning~\cite{li2023machine}, public health~\cite{estrela2023remote}, disaster response~\cite{kerle2024disasters}, and climate adaptation~\cite{sirmacek2022remote}.
 In this context, access to high-resolution environmental data is not only beneficial but crucial for making timely and informed decisions~\cite{bouaziz2024deep}.

-Land Surface Temperature (LST) is one of the most important geophysical variables for understanding and analyzing diverse environmental challenges.
-It is defined as the radiative skin temperature of the land surface, representing the complex interactions among incoming solar radiation, land cover, and atmospheric conditions~\cite{HULLEY201957}.
-LST is widely used across various domains, including climate change analysis~\cite{hall2012satellite}, natural resource management~\cite{luyssaert2014land}, and urban planning~\cite{maimaitiyiming2014effects}.
-It is regarded as a critical component of Earth system data by NASA~\cite{king1999eos}, and is also identified as one of the ten essential climate variables by the Global Climate Observing System~\cite{hollmann2013esa}.